Monodromy of Codimension-One Sub-Families of Universal Curves: Introduction

 The proof of Theorem~\ref{thm:weak-density} easily reduces to the case $n=0$.
 Putman \cite{putman:pic} has proved that the Picard group of $\M_g[\ell]$ has rank $1$ when $g\ge 5$.
 A standard argument using the that fact that $\M_g[\ell]$ is quasi-projective then implies that every irreducible divisor $D$ in $\M_g[\ell]$ is ample.
 A Lefschetz type theorem due to Goresky and MacPherson \cite{smt} implies that when $D$ is generic, $\pi_1(D,d_o) \to \pi_1(\M_g[\ell],x_o)$ is an isomorphism.
 In this case, the result is immediate.
 The principal difficulty occurs when $D$ has self-intersections.

-In this case the image of the homomorphism $\pi_1(E,e_o) \to \pi_1(D,d_o)$ induced by its normalization $E\to D$ may have infinite index in $\pi_1(D,d_o)$.
+In this case the image of the homomorphism $\pi_1(E,e_o) \to \pi_1(D,d_o)$ induced by its normalization $E\to D$ may have infinite index in $\pi_1(D,d_o)$, as it does in Figure~\ref{fig:normalization}.
 This issue is addressed by a technical result, Theorem~\ref{thm:strictness}, from which Theorem~\ref{thm:weak-density} follows directly.
-It is a hybrid of a ``non-abelian strictness theorem'' and a Lefschetz type theorem.
+It is a hybrid of a ``non-abelian strictness theorem'' and a Lefschetz-type theorem.

 The term {\em non-abelian strictness theorem} needs further explanation.
 Input for one such type of theorem is a diagram

 of morphisms of varieties, where $X$ and $Z$ are smooth, and where $f$ is dominant.
 Deligne proved several prototypical strictness theorems for cohomology in \cite{deligne:hodge}.
 In the situation (\ref{eqn:strict}), a standard strictness argument, given in Section~\ref{sec:discussion}, implies that the image of $H_1(Z) \to H_1(X)$ has finite index in the image of $H_1(Y) \to H_1(X)$, even though the image of $H_1(Z)$ may have infinite index in $H_1(Y)$.
 We will refer to this as an ``abelian strictness theorem'' as the invariant $H_1$ is the abelianization of the fundamental group.
 The most optimistic formulation of a non-abelian strictness assertion would be that the image of $\pi_1(Z,z_o)$ in $\pi_1(X,x_o)$ has finite index in the image of $\pi_1(Y,y_o)$ in $\pi_1(X,x_o)$.
 A weaker assertion would be that this holds for profinite fundamental groups.
 A less optimistic statement would be that, for all reductive linear representations $\pi_1(X,x_o) \to \GL_N(F)$, the image of $\rho_Z:\pi_1(Z,z_o) \to \GL_N(F)$ has finite index in the image of $\rho_Y:\pi_1(Y,z_o) \to \GL_N(F)$, or even that the Zariski closure of the image of $\rho_Z$ has finite index in the Zariski closure of the image of $\rho_Y$.
 All four assertions are false, as is shown by the example in Section~\ref{sec:discussion}.
 This, I hope, goes part way towards justifying the technical assumptions of Theorem~\ref{thm:strictness}.